best biceps workout

 In my mind, the biggest limitation of these exercises is that in both, there is no active supination being resisted.
 In both exercises I’m isometrically grabbing in a supinated position, but I’m not going through the act of supination against resistance.

-So we will have to address that separately in our Perfect Biceps Workout, and we can do so with a variation of a traditional dumbbell curl, the Banded Dumbbell Curl.
+So we will have to address that separately in our biceps workout for mass, and we can do so with a variation of a traditional dumbbell curl, the Banded Dumbbell Curl.

 BANDED DUMBBELL CURL